iNavFlight/blackbox-tools/Readme.md

-   --smoothing-pid <n>    Smoothing window for the PIDs (default 4) --smoothing-gyro <n>   Smoothing window for the gyroscopes (default 2) --smoothing-motor <n>  Smoothing window for the motors (default 2) --prop-style <name>    Style of propeller display (pie/blades, default pie) --gapless              Fill in gaps in the log with straight lines
+   --smoothing-pid <n>    Smoothing window for the PIDs (default 4) --smoothing-gyro <n>   Smoothing window for the gyroscopes (default 2) --smoothing-motor <n>  Smoothing window for the motors (default 2) --unit-gyro <raw|degree>  Unit for the gyro values in the table (default raw) --prop-style <name>    Style of propeller display (pie/blades, default pie) --gapless              Fill in gaps in the log with straight lines --raw-amperage         Print the current sensor ADC value along with computed amperage
 ```

 (At least on Windows) if you just want to render a log file using the defaults, you can drag and drop a log onto the blackbox_render program and it'll start generating the PNGs immediately.